Chart Color Schemes

 Residential development activity is lower than average in Millbank according to AreaSearch's national comparison of local real estate markets

-Millbank has seen minimal construction activity with three new dwelling approvals annually on average over the past five years.
-This totals 16 dwellings approved during this period.
-The area's rural nature contributes to these low development levels, as housing needs driven by local demand typically guide development rather than broader market forces.
+Millbank has seen minimal residential construction activity, with an average of three new dwelling approvals per year over the past five years.
+This totals 16 dwellings approved in that period.
+The rural nature of Millbank drives development based on specific local housing needs rather than broader market demand.

-Notably, the small sample size can significantly influence annual growth and relativity statistics.
-Compared to Rest of Qld and national averages, Millbank has much lower development activity.
-All new constructions in the area have been detached houses, maintaining its rural character with an emphasis on space.
-Interestingly, developers are building more traditional houses than the current mix suggests (77.0% at Census), indicating continued strong demand for family homes despite density pressures.
+The small sample size means individual projects can significantly influence annual growth and relativity statistics.
+Compared to Rest of Qld, Millbank has much lower development activity, and its levels are also below national averages.
+All new construction in the area consists of detached houses, maintaining its rural character with an emphasis on space.
+Notably, developers are building more traditional houses than the current mix suggests (77.0% at Census), indicating strong demand for family homes despite density pressures.

 The estimated population per dwelling approval is 578 people, reflecting Millbank's quiet and low activity development environment.
-According to AreaSearch quarterly estimates, the area is projected to add 62 residents by 2041.
+Future projections estimate Millbank will add 58 residents by 2041, based on the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development